 Made up of wood and painted black, this DIY Halloween bat decoration could easily feature in your dining space.
 Two razor-sharp teeth and button eyes make it look cute and spooky at the same time.
 For the DIY process, you would require lumber, a paint pen, a glue stick, and other accessories to give shape to this beautiful Halloween décor.
 Now the question arises how do you make wooden bat décor for Halloween?
 Well, you need to trace the bat bodies on wood, paint them black, and cut them precisely.

 Before you confuse Bat Mobile with a mobile phone or the Dark Knight’s ride, we would like to mention that this DIY décor for Halloween has nothing to do with your smartphone or a Batmobile.
 The bat mobile is basically a decorative structure that can be suspended in the air to rotate freely.
 These wickedly easy-to-make bat mobiles can be made by tracing bats on black construction paper.
 Hang these awesome bats you’ve cut out in your living or bedroom and unfurl the spookiness.

 Tutorial: Jessie Daye

 DIY Bat String Light

 Just in case you want to decorate your house and light it up at the same time we have got you covered with a bat string light.
-All you require is white card stock, bat template and a string light and give your home a retro feel.
+All you require is white card stock, a bat template, and a string light and give your home a retro feel.
 With the bat garland light shining bright in your kitchen it will surely make your neighbors feel a little jealous.
-Just like any other DIY bat decoration, all you need to do print bat templates and cut out those bat shapes to insert bat lights into it.
+Just like any other DIY bat decoration, all you need to do is print bat templates and cut out those bat shapes to insert bat lights into it.

 Tutorial: Bright Women.